Outstanding Contributions

 to Pass the Equal Rights Amendment

-The U.S. Constitution still did not incorporate the Equal Rights Amendment, despite a decade of legislative battles over gender equality, bodily autonomy, reproductive healthcare, contraception access, same-sex marriage, transgender rights, the female military draft, inclusive restrooms, and other issues.
-The United States Constitution continued to deny women equal rights and protections.
+Despite a decade of legislative battles over gender equality, bodily autonomy, reproductive healthcare, contraception access, same-sex marriage, transgender rights, the female military draft, inclusive restrooms, and other issues, the U.S. Constitution still did not incorporate the Equal Rights Amendment.
+This continued denial of equal rights and protections for women in the United States is a pressing issue that demands attention.

-Kelly Whited Jones emphasized that the ERA will ensure that federal laws cannot discriminate against people based on gender.
-Furthermore, the ERA requires courts to use a higher standard in sex discrimination cases.
-This means that more people can seek justice in the courts.
-In Utah, for example, prosecutors filed only 11% of sexual assault charges in 2023.
-Domestic abuse laws do not protect survivors; Utah's one-in-three domestic assault rate exceeds the national average of one in five.
-Human resource departments fail to safeguard female employees.
-Human resource departments frequently punish, fire, or subject those who report violations to expensive legal bills.
-The Equal Rights Amendment is necessary to protect women at work, at university, and at home.
-Despite advances in this century, women will still face major barriers to equality in 2023.
-Furthermore, Utah stripped away women's rights to medical privacy and physical autonomy, while men's medical rights remained intact.
-The elimination of standards for equality in university admissions has led to the legalization of gender discrimination in employment (Jones, The Salt Lake Tribute, July 22, 2023).
+Kelly Whited Jones stressed that the ERA is crucial for preventing federal laws from discriminating based on gender and mandates a higher legal standard for sex discrimination cases.
+This allows more individuals to seek justice in the courts.
+For instance, in Utah, only 11% of sexual assault charges were filed by prosecutors in 2023.
+The state's domestic abuse laws fail to adequately protect survivors, with a domestic assault rate of one-in-three, surpassing the national average of one-in-five.
+Additionally, human resource departments often retaliate against women who report violations, leading to firings or costly legal battles.
+Therefore, the ERA is essential for safeguarding women at work, in universities, and at home.
+Despite progress, women still encounter significant barriers to equality in 2023.
+Utah has also rolled back women's rights to medical privacy and autonomy while preserving men's medical rights.
+The removal of equality standards in university admissions has effectively legalized gender discrimination in the workplace.

 While attending the 2020 legislative session at the Utah State Capitol, Kelly Whited Jones, a founding member of the Utah ERA Coalition, and her supporter, Jody England Hasnsen, met remarkable young girls from the Utah Schools for the Deaf and the Blind.
 On Facebook on January 29, 2020, she expressed her belief that working towards equality is worth striving for.

-On top of that, Senator Mitt Romney of Utah, who was the Republican nominee for president in 2012, actively opposes certification efforts.
-He and other ERA opponents sent a letter to the archivist on February 8, 2022, requesting that the archivist not certify and publish the ERA, which denied women's complete equality under the law, as guaranteed by our Constitution.
-This block deprived women of equal rights, making them second-class citizens.
-The ERA serves as the last line of defense against sex discrimination in all sectors, including gender equality, Title XI protections for the right to gender-affirming and reproductive healthcare, access to birth control and abortion, fertility treatments, LGBTQ+ protection rights, racial justice, equal pay, equal justice for sexual harassment and abuse, and so on.
-It has fueled the women's movement, particularly among the younger generation, which advocates for gender equality and legal protection for women's rights.
+On top of that, Senator Mitt Romney of Utah, the Republican nominee for president in 2012, actively opposes the certification of the ERA.
+He and other ERA opponents sent a letter to the archivist on February 8, 2022, asking them not to certify and publish the ERA, which would ensure women's complete equality under the law.
+This opposition denies women equal rights, making them second-class citizens.
+The ERA is essential in protecting against sex discrimination in all areas, including gender equality, Title IX protections for gender-affirming and reproductive healthcare, birth control, abortion, fertility treatments, LGBTQ+ rights, racial justice, equal pay, and justice for sexual harassment and abuse.
+The women's movement gained momentum, particularly among younger advocates pushing for gender equality and legal protections for women’s rights.
+Efforts to pass the ERA continued.

 In 2019, Christine M. Durham, the first female appointed to the Utah Supreme Court, encouraged the next generation: "The torch is being passed from women of my generation to your generation, and it's very important to educate yourself about the future and the past" (Collett, 2019).
-Young people are spearheading the ERA movement, bringing it closer than ever to formal recognition as a constitutional amendment.
+With their energy and passion, the younger generation was leading the ERA movement, bringing it closer than ever to becoming a formal constitutional amendment.
+Their involvement was essential and inspiring, offering us hope for the future.

-On top of that, Senator Mitt Romney of Utah, who was the Republican nominee for president in 2012, actively opposes certification efforts.
-He and other ERA opponents sent a letter to the archivist on February 8, 2022, requesting that the archivist not certify and publish the ERA, which denied women's complete equality under the law, as guaranteed by our Constitution.
-This block deprived women of equal rights, making them second-class citizens.
-The ERA serves as the last line of defense against sex discrimination in all sectors, including gender equality, Title XI protections for the right to gender-affirming and reproductive healthcare, access to birth control and abortion, fertility treatments, LGBTQ+ protection rights, racial justice, equal pay, equal justice for sexual harassment and abuse, and so on.
-It has fueled the women's movement, particularly among the younger generation, which advocates for gender equality and legal protection for women's rights.
+On top of that, Senator Mitt Romney of Utah, the Republican nominee for president in 2012, actively opposes the certification of the ERA.
+He and other ERA opponents sent a letter to the archivist on February 8, 2022, asking them not to certify and publish the ERA, which would ensure women's complete equality under the law.
+This opposition denies women equal rights, making them second-class citizens.
+The ERA is essential in protecting against sex discrimination in all areas, including gender equality, Title IX protections for gender-affirming and reproductive healthcare, birth control, abortion, fertility treatments, LGBTQ+ rights, racial justice, equal pay, and justice for sexual harassment and abuse.
+The women's movement gained momentum, particularly among younger advocates pushing for gender equality and legal protections for women’s rights.
+Efforts to pass the ERA continued.

 In 2019, Christine M. Durham, the first female appointed to the Utah Supreme Court, encouraged the next generation: "The torch is being passed from women of my generation to your generation, and it's very important to educate yourself about the future and the past" (Collett, 2019).
-Young people are spearheading the ERA movement, bringing it closer than ever to formal recognition as a constitutional amendment.
+With their energy and passion, the younger generation was leading the ERA movement, bringing it closer than ever to becoming a formal constitutional amendment.
+Their involvement was essential and inspiring, offering us hope for the future.

-It's worth noting that on March 31, 1776, Abigail Adams, the future First Lady, urged her husband John, who was then a member of the Continental Congress and later became the second president of the United States, to "remember the ladies and be more generous and favorable to them than your ancestors.
-Do not put such unlimited power into the hands of the husbands.
-Remember, all men would be tyrants if they could.
-If particular care and attention are not paid to the ladies, we are determined to foment a rebellion and will not hold ourselves bound by any laws in which we have no voice or representation" (history.com).
-Despite her plea, it took 144 years for women to receive the right to vote.
-Nevertheless, the Equal Rights Amendment still requires ratification by 2023, 247 years after her petition and 100 years after its introduction.
+It's worth noting that on March 31, 1776, Abigail Adams, the future First Lady, urged her husband John Adams, who was then a member of the Continental Congress and later became the second president of the United States, to "remember the ladies" and to be more generous to them than previous generations.
+She warned against giving husbands unchecked power, stating that "all men would be tyrants if they could."
+She emphasized the need for women's voices in the laws that govern them, declaring they would rebel if ignored.
+Despite her strong plea, it took 144 years for women to gain the right to vote.
+As of 2023, the ERA still needs our support and ratification, marking 247 years since Abigail's request and 100 years since its introduction.

-It's worth noting that on March 31, 1776, Abigail Adams, the future First Lady, urged her husband John, who was then a member of the Continental Congress and later became the second president of the United States, to "remember the ladies and be more generous and favorable to them than your ancestors.
-Do not put such unlimited power into the hands of the husbands.
-Remember, all men would be tyrants if they could.
-If particular care and attention are not paid to the ladies, we are determined to foment a rebellion and will not hold ourselves bound by any laws in which we have no voice or representation" (history.com).
-Despite her plea, it took 144 years for women to receive the right to vote.
-Nevertheless, the Equal Rights Amendment still requires ratification by 2023, 247 years after her petition and 100 years after its introduction.
+It's worth noting that on March 31, 1776, Abigail Adams, the future First Lady, urged her husband John Adams, who was then a member of the Continental Congress and later became the second president of the United States, to "remember the ladies" and to be more generous to them than previous generations.
+She warned against giving husbands unchecked power, stating that "all men would be tyrants if they could."
+She emphasized the need for women's voices in the laws that govern them, declaring they would rebel if ignored.
+Despite her strong plea, it took 144 years for women to gain the right to vote.
+As of 2023, the ERA still needs our support and ratification, marking 247 years since Abigail's request and 100 years since its introduction.

 Women still don't have equal rights